SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

    This command is sourced from the Angular [Update Guide](https://angular.dev/update-guide?v=20.0-21.0&l=3) for updating from version 20 to version 21.

+   **Note:** The inclusion of `angular-oauth2-oidc@20` in the update command for Angular 21 is not a mistake.
+Version 20 of this library is the most recently available library, and the author of the library indicates it is compatible with Angular 21, as indicated [in a comment in the GitHub repository](https://github.com/manfredsteyer/angular-oauth2-oidc/issues/1491#issuecomment-3590104924) for this library.

 2. During the update to Angular 21, if you have not already done so, migrate application projects to the new build system (which is to say, run the migration to replace old builders located under `@angular-devkit/build-angular` with new builders located under `@angular/build`).

    The option to run this migration appears as follows: